Alscenic/cgml/README.md

 Built in C# for Unity but can be used anywhere, wiki soon if anyone wants it

+**Disclaimer:** this library is changing often and may not be ready for production.
+Use and update with caution.
+If you're still interested, keep reading.

 ## Here's the idea
 I wanted a simple node-based system for moving data in and out of text files, so here we are.
 Let's go through the key ideas:
 - A `Node` has a name and (optional) value, and can store attributes (think XML/HTML)